 Actual code example

-To more intuitively demonstrate the differences between them, let's look at several simple code examples:
+To illustrate the difference between the two more intuitively, let's look at several simple code examples:

 UsesplitFilter:

-Split by a single space (may produce empty strings and retain leading/trailing whitespaces):
+Split by a single space (may produce empty strings and retain leading and trailing whitespaces):

 <li>'{{ item }}'</li> {# 注意这里使用单引号来显示字符串的实际内容,包括空字符串 #}